-Mom was a trekkie, hardcore.
+Mom was a Trekkie, hardcore.
 She had all the seasons and movies on VHS, and when DVDs came out she bought those as well, and a new TV to watch them on.
-Digitally remastered for the twenty first century, she’d say.
-She had the stuff too, the books and posters, the figurines clutching tiny phasers, the scale model ships still in their plastic atmospheres, hovering over the mantle.
+Digitally remastered for the twenty-first century, she’d say.
+She had the stuff too, the books and posters, the figurines clutching tiny phasers, the scale model ships still in their plastic atmospheres, hovering over the mantel.
 The rest was in a storage unit that she rented after dad said he wanted all that space crap out of the house.

 She had been a hippie, or wanted to be, but she had been born a little late and by then there weren’t that many other actual hippies in Tupelo, Mississippi, historical city of gum trees and the birthplace of Elvis, so she told herself it had been a phase, the tie-dye and long blonde braids, the believing in love and peace and humanity united in a transcendental future among the stars.
 Tupelo’s vision of the future was an extension of a present which itself seemed trapped in the past.
 Before Jayce and I were born, Mom gave tours around the walk of life, a path circling Elvis’s childhood home.
 It was comprised of forty two concrete blocks, one for each year of the King’s earthly reign.
 There was a statue of young Elvis at the thirteenth block to commemorate the year that the Presleys got the fuck outta town, Memphis bound, packed into a ‘39 Plymouth sedan.